-Both of these possesses great flavors and lots of dishes cannot go without either of both of these two.
+Both of these possess great flavors and lots of dishes cannot go without either of both of these two.

 You have to know something about this recipe name, though.
-Benihana is not some magical or special name, just a name of the Japanese restaurant that makes this heavenly garlic butter.
+Benihana is not some magical or special name, just the name of the Japanese restaurant that makes this heavenly garlic butter.

 This Japanese restaurant has done a remarkable job at infusing these ingredients, and by the way, they got popular partly because of this butter.

 Let’s be honest, all garlic butters are delicious, and if you’re a fan of Benihana, you know theirs is especially to die for.
 It’s creamy and savory, and makes anything it graces melt-in-your-mouth good.